taz1003/Portfolio-Project-1---Talent-Knox/README.md

     - Media queries were used to enable the responsiveness of the website for various screen sizes (490px+, 768px+, 992px+, 1200px+, 1800px+, and 2500px+)

-- __Programmes, Libraries Used__
+- __Programmes & Libraries Used__
   1. __Chrome DevTools__
-     - The built-in DevTools program in the Chrome internet browser was used throughout the project to assist with responsiveness and styling of the website.
+     - The built-in DevTools programme in the Chrome internet browser was used throughout the project to assist with responsiveness and styling of the website.
   2. __[Google Fonts](https://fonts.google.com/?preview.text=Welcome%20To%20Talent%20Knox!)__
      - Google Fonts were used to import 'Barlow' and 'Raleway' fonts into the style.css which were used throughout the project.
   3. __[Font Awesome](https://fontawesome.com/)__